 No magic.
 Science.

-I’m not writing this to bring you down.
+So sorry… but I’m not writing this to bring you down.
 I’m asking for you to understand your sport and realize your amazing potential.
 I’m asking you to focus on what you are accomplishing in a very short time and what knowledge you are gaining in this process.

 I’m asking for all of us to stay away from comparisons when you are looking at your pictures.
 It is not going to further your progress or goal to compare.